bth-dipt-research/SVAR/README.md

 ## Agreement prediction
 After two rounds of labeling, we have collected data on 72 requirements where the labelers agree or disagree.
 We use this information to train a classifier to predict agreement.
 We do this so that a single labeler can proceed and sample from the requirements that are predicted to have agreed labels.

 We use again [nested cross-fold validation](setfitclassifier/nested_crossvalidation.py) to identify the hyper-parameters for the classifier and evaluate its performance.
+We create a classifier for each dimensions: target, nature, interpretability and reference.
 The [code to train](setfitclassifier/train_agreement.py) the model uses the learned hyper-parameters.
 The resulting model is then used to [predict](setfitclassifier/predict_agreement.py) the agreement.

 The input and results of this analysis can be found [here](data/agreement_classification).